libsemigroups/libsemigroups/docs/index.md

 These will be included in a future version.

-The Semigroups++ library performs roughly the same as [Semigroupe 2.01](https://www.irif.fr/~jep/Logiciels/Semigroupe2.0/semigroupe2.html) when there is a known upper bound on the size of the semigroup being enumerated, and this is used to initialise the data structures for the semigroup; see <libsemigroups::Semigroup::set_batch_size> for more details.
+The libsemigroups library performs roughly the same as [Semigroupe 2.01](https://www.irif.fr/~jep/Logiciels/Semigroupe2.0/semigroupe2.html) when there is a known upper bound on the size of the semigroup being enumerated, and this is used to initialise the data structures for the semigroup; see <libsemigroups::Semigroup::set_batch_size> for more details.
 Note that in
 [Semigroupe 2.01](https://www.irif.fr/~jep/Logiciels/Semigroupe2.0/semigroupe2.html)
-it is always necessary to provide such an upper bound, but in the Semigroups++ library it is not.
+it is always necessary to provide such an upper bound, but in the libsemigroups library it is not.

-The Semigroups++ library also has some advantages over [Semigroupe 2.01](https://www.irif.fr/~jep/Logiciels/Semigroupe2.0/semigroupe2.html):
+The libsemigroups library also has some advantages over [Semigroupe 2.01](https://www.irif.fr/~jep/Logiciels/Semigroupe2.0/semigroupe2.html):

 * there is a (hopefully) convenient C++ API, which makes it relatively easy to